transport-stack/wiki-transport-stack/docs/use-cases/otd.md

 ## Introduction

-The Open Transit Data (OTD) platform aggregates, processes, and disseminates a wide range of transport data, with a focus on Delhi's transit systems.
+The Open Transit Data (OTD) platform aggregates, processes, and disseminates a wide range of transport data, with a focus on metropolitan transit systems.
 It is designed as a foundational tool for urban planning, real-time traffic management, and commuter information services.

+OTD enables seamless data flow from collection to consumption, supporting accuracy, speed, and security for large-scale metropolitan transit data.

+- **Standard GTFS components** (Stops, Routes, Trips, Stop Times, Shapes, Fare Rules, Fare Attributes)
+- **Additional datasets** such as OD (Origin-Destination) flow, operational schedules, accessibility, and shared mobility

 ### Purpose
 OTD enables seamless data flow from collection to consumption, supporting accuracy, speed, and security for large-scale metropolitan transit data.